 The red squirrel feeds on insects, seeds and pine cones.
 They are most active in the early morning and late afternoon and especially enjoy drinking sap from maple trees.
 White Tailed Deer are tan in the summer and a gray-brown in the winter.
 They are herbivores and are able to run up to 30 miles an hour.
 Fawns are reddish at birth (May) with white spots.

 Goldthread is found at the preserve.
 This dainty evergreen plant of the buttercup family has bright gold threadlike roots.
 Native Americans had a ready supply of fresh goldthread available throughout the year for either chewing or making a tea.
 This strong bitter has been used for a variety of digestive disorders, worms, jaundice, and as a so-called blood purifier.

 The Abenaki Indians lived, hunted, fished and stewarded this region for many years before white settlement.

 Follow Rt.
 209 from Bath 2.4 miles to the Winnegance Store; take a right on High Street, which eventually becomes Campbell Pond Road.
 2.2 miles from the store take a right onto Birch Point.
-Parking is along the roadside 1 mile down on the left.
+Parking is in the small gravel lot 1 mile down on the left.
+View Map.